DirecTV round dish mounted on the corner of the roof edge in the back of the house.

 This is our system install for the NEW Fado's Irish Pub in Buckhead.
 DirecTV HD Dish and a Setanta Sports 1 meter Ku dish for international sports programming.
 These dishes are connected to a mini headend rack with 7 satellite receivers and audio for this fine high-end restaurant.
 We were consulted on the pre-wire for this job while the building was being constructed.
 The lightning bolt on the dish is the Andrew trade mark.

 < This is our installation of a Ku-Band FTA system with an HH-motor (out of view on the back of the dish) for the City Of Roswell, GA for RCTV, the local Government access channel broadcast to the community on cable channels 22 or 23 in Roswell.
 This dish is atop the city hall building.
 The HH-motor allows them to go to any Ku-Band satellite.
-76cm (30") dish on Non-Pen mount with weight blocks.
+76cm (30") dish on Non-Pen mount with ballast blocks.

 A 4-Bay Uhf antenna we installed for Atlanta over-the-air HDTV and Digital channels.
 Suburban area.
 We used a special mount for a clean look, and tried to keep the antenna in an unobtrusive location.